 Anyway, whatever the nature of palantír-facilitated communication, it seems to me that it was one of Sauron's greatest tools in the Third Age.
 I wonder if Saruman would have been snared into Sauron's web if he hadn't attempted to use the palantír at Orthanc.
 I think the fact that Denethor managed to at least resist "going over to the dark side," despite years of struggling against Sauron via a palantír, attests to his strength of character.
 Perhaps Saruman already had malice or a hunger for power in his heart, and that's why he was susceptible while Denethor managed more or less to resist.
 Or maybe malice was the only difference between Denethor and Saruman, because it seems pretty clear that Denethor had a lust for power...
 Poor, unlikeable Denethor!

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter three three eight zero as a four place number.
+In the field marked validation number, enter two nine two seven as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved

 Stories & Other Content © The Respective Authors - All Rights Reserved

 Software & Design © 2003 - 2013 Michael G Kellner All Rights Reserved